Red Dawn: Plot

-In the 1980s, the United States has become increasingly isolated after a West German green political party persuades Western Europe to remove its nuclear weapons and NATO dissolves.
-The Soviet Union, devastated by a failed harvest, is forced to use military intervention to suppress food and labor riots in Poland.
-Soviet allies Cuba and Nicaragua build up their military strength, El Salvador and Honduras fall under Soviet influence, and a communist coup d'état seizes control in Mexico.
+In the 1980s, the United States has become increasingly isolated after NATO is dissolved and Western Europe's nuclear weapons are removed.
+The Soviet Union is devastated by a failed wheat harvest and is forced to use military intervention in Poland to suppress food and labor riots.
+Soviet allies Cuba and Nicaragua build up their military strength, while expanding their influence across El Salvador and Honduras.
+Along with this, a Soviet-allied government is established in Mexico following a coup d'état.

-High school students in Calumet, Colorado witness a surprise Soviet-led invasion of their town.
+High school students in Calumet, Colorado, witness a surprise Soviet-led invasion of their town.
 Brothers Jed and Matt Eckert escape the chaos of a Soviet paratroop attack.
-When Soviet, Cuban and Nicaraguan soldiers occupy Calumet, Jed, Matt, and their friends Robert, Danny, Daryl, and Arturo flee into the countryside with camping supplies, food, and weapons taken from Robert's father's store.
+When Soviet, Cuban, and Nicaraguan soldiers occupy Calumet, Jed, Matt, and their friends Robert, Danny, Daryl, and Arturo flee into the countryside with camping supplies, food, and weapons taken from Robert's father's store.
 They evade a Soviet roadblock assisted by a U.S. helicopter gunship, and narrowly escape into the mountains where they go into hiding.

-Weeks later upon learning that Mr. Eckert is being held at a re-education camp at Calumet's drive-in, they surreptitiously visit him and learn that Mrs. Eckert is dead.
+Weeks later when their supplies run low, the group agrees to go into town to find out what’s going on.
+While Danny, Daryl and Arturo remain at their camp, Jed, Matt and Robert return to Calumet where they discover they’re wanted by the KGB and that Mr. Eckert is being held at a re-education camp at Calumet's drive-in.
+They surreptitiously visit him and learn that Mrs. Eckert is dead.
 He asks his sons to avenge him.

-Visiting the Mason family in occupied territory they learn Robert's father has been executed.
+Visiting the Mason family in occupied territory, they learn that Robert's father has been executed and they are forty miles away from the nearest safe zone.
 The Masons ask Jed and Matt to care for their granddaughters, Toni and Erica, as the group retreats back to their camp.
-The group is eventually discovered in their forest hideout by a small group of Soviets and kill them in self-defense.
+The group is eventually discovered in their forest hideout by a small group of Soviets, whom they kill in self-defense.
 The group begins launching guerilla attacks on the occupation forces, calling themselves the "Wolverines" after their high school mascot.
-The occupiers respond with brutal crackdowns, executing Mr. Eckert and Arturo's father.
-The Wolverines encounter crashed USAF pilot Andrew Tanner who informs them of the current state of the war: several American cities, including Washington D.C., were destroyed by nuclear strikes, Strategic Air Command was crippled by Cuban saboteurs, and paratroopers seized key positions in preparation for full-scale invasion via Mexico and Alaska.
-Most of southwestern United States and northwestern Canada are occupied but American counterattacks halted their advance between the Rocky Mountains and the Mississippi River.
-Europe has remained neutral, and America's only remaining foreign allies, China and the United Kingdom, actively resist the Soviets with weakened militaries.
+The occupiers respond with brutal crackdowns, such as executing large groups of civilians by firing squad which include Mr. Eckert and Arturo's father.

+The Wolverines encounter crashed USAF pilot Andrew Tanner who informs them of the current state of the war: several American cities, including Washington, D.C., Omaha, Nebraska and Kansas City, Missouri were destroyed by nuclear strikes, Strategic Air Command was crippled by Cuban saboteurs, and paratroopers seized key positions in preparation for full-scale invasion via Mexico and Alaska.
+Denver has been under heavy siege the last three months.
+Most of the southwestern United States and northwestern Canada are occupied, but American counterattacks halted their advance between the Rocky Mountains and the Mississippi River.
+Western Europe has chosen to remain neutral, and America's only remaining foreign allies, China and the United Kingdom, actively resist the Soviets but are militarily crippled.